hamza-alkharouf/simple-Admin-Panel/README.md

 1. Create database 'student1'
 2. Create table 'student' he have 3 col
 3. Table 'student'
-   -The First col is id ,id is PRIMARY , int ,length 11 -The Second col is name, name is varchar ,length 50 -The Third col is address, address is varchar ,length 100
+   - The First col is id ,id is PRIMARY , int ,length 11
+     - The Second col is name, name is varchar ,length 50
+      - The Third col is address, address is varchar ,length 100